Middle-aged and Elderly Employment Promotion Act

 Article 4

-The Act applies to any of the following persons fully reaching forty-five years old:
+The Act shall be applicable to any of the following persons no fewer than forty-five years old:

 1.The citizens of the Republic of China.